softindex/datakernel/core-csp/README.md

 between Consumers and Suppliers and allow to create chains of these pipes if needed.
 Basically, these buffers pass objects which were consumed by Consumer to Supplier as soon as the queue gets a free space.
 This process is controlled by Promises.

-`ChannelBuffer` can have a fixed sized of elements waiting in the queue, whereas `ChannelZeroBuffer` has a zero-sized queue, so that an element simply passes from Consumer to Supplier one by one.
+`ChannelBuffer` can have a fixed size of elements waiting in the queue, whereas `ChannelZeroBuffer` has a zero-sized queue, so that an element simply passes from Consumer to Supplier one by one.

 `ChannelConsumer` and `ChannelSupplier` have `ChannelFileReader` and `ChannelFileWriter` wrappers optimized